SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 Therefore, each of them is only two dimensional.
 Thus, the computational cost of simulations with azimuthal decompositions in principle scales approximately as
 `number_of_AM` simulations in 2D, but obtaining results with 3D accuracy if a suitable number of modes is used.
 Note although that, due to the cylindrical geometry, a higher number of particles than in a 2D  or 3D cartesian simulation could be necessary to obtain convergence of the results.
-In this geometry, always check the convergence of your results trying to increase the number of particles and of retained modes.
+In this geometry, always check the convergence of your results trying to increase the number of macro-particles and of retained modes.
+A rule of thumb is to use at least :math:`4\times number\_of\_AM` macro-particles along :math:`\theta`.

 ----